SwiftCoderJoe/SwiftCoderJoe/README.md

 ### Info

 I'm currently working on a golf app named StatShot.
-It's still in the early stages, but it's pretty cool!
+It has just recently been released to the App Store.
+[Visit the homepage!](https://statshot.joecardenas.dev/)

 I mainly work in Swift, but I also know JavaScript and many other languages.
 I learn quickly and I'm always ready to try something new!